-- Scheduled Generators are required to submit to AEMO a daily PASA availability.^{14,15} The availabilities submitted represent the generation capacity that could be made available within 24 hours, taking into account the ambient weather conditions at the time of 10% POE demand. - Intermittent Generators submit capacity information, which is then used in AEMO's process of forecasting available intermittent generation capacity (see section 2.3.1.22.3.1.22.3.1.2). - Committed generation development generation and retirement projects are included in the capacity forecast by using expected commissioning and decommissioning timeframes and associated availabilities.
+- Scheduled Generators are required to submit to AEMO a daily PASA availability.
+The availabilities submitted represent the generation capacity that could be made available within 24 hours, taking into account the ambient weather conditions at the time of 10% POE demand. - Intermittent Generators submit capacity information, which is then used in AEMO's process of forecasting available intermittent generation capacity (see section 2.3.1.2). - Committed generation development and retirement projects are included in the capacity forecast by using expected commissioning and decommissioning timeframes and associated availabilities.

-Forced outages are assessed probabilistically as part of the MRL.MT PASA modelling.
-The probability of forced outages is based on historical performance and consistent with ESOO and EAAP assumptions used at the time the MRLs were updated or expert advice where historical performance is not available.
+Forced outages are assessed probabilistically as part of MT PASA modelling.
+The probability of forced outages is based on historical performance or expert advice where historical performance is not available.